|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The raspberry lemonade moscato sangria gives fans a delicious lemonade-based party treat with plenty of zest.
 It is a simple recipe that mixes up in just a few minutes.
 However, just like any sangria, it will be best if you allow it to marinate overnight.

 Mix the wine, berries, lemons, lemonade, and sugar in a pitcher.

 Cover and place in the refrigerator overnight.

 Add the lemon-lime soda just prior to serving.

 Add ice in either the pitcher or individual glasses.

 Garnish with a slice of lemon.

-Also, you can substitute the sugar in the Sangria with simple syrup.
-It not only mixes easier because there's no need to dissolve it, but simple syrup is easy (and cheap) to make at home.
+- Substitute the sugar in the sangria with simple syrup.
+It not only mixes easier because there's no need to dissolve it, but the simple syrup is easy (and cheap) to make at home.
 All you need is sugar and water.